 Leaders of this type are enthusiastic about almost everything that catches their attention.
 They approach life with a sense of adventure, optimism, and curiosity.
-They flit from one idea to the other to stimulate their minds.
-They see the world as full of exciting possibilities.
+Often, they flit from one idea to the other to stimulate their minds.
+The world as full of exciting possibilities for them.

 Think: Richard Branson or John F. Kennedy

 Basic Fear: of being deprived or trapped.